Testing the efficacy of your desulfator:

 It can be that you are also using an amp rated charger that is too low.

-As the names suggests, desulfators can only recover sulfated batteries.
+As the name suggests, desulfators can only recover sulfated batteries.
 Though there are several conditions where batteries cannot be recovered, 84% of premature battery failure is still due to sulfation, so it still makes sense to own an Infinitum desulfator as you can always use it on other batteries if one is unrecoverable.
 And due to the robust nature of the Infinitum, you can expect to reuse the device over several batteries throughout its service life.